WELCOME TO VFW POST 12101

-Matthew R. Hennigan
+Matthew R. Hennigan Post - Las Vegas, NV

 As yesterday's defenders of freedom, we want to welcome today's military service members into our ranks to become part of our elite group.
 Our common bond is the battlefield, whether it is service in the Persian Gulf, Korea, Kosovo, the war on terrorism, or peace-keeping expeditionary campaigns.
 Your courage and sacrifice have made a difference in preserving and defending world peace.